Recovery and emergency programme standards

 Using the standards

-The updated emergency education standards:
+The updated emergency and recovery education standards:

-- enable first year nursing and midwifery students to focus on academic and online learning rather than participating in clinical placements while the system is under pressure due to the pandemic
+- enable first year nursing and midwifery students to focus on academic and online learning rather than participating in clinical placements while the system is under pressure due to the pandemic.

-- enable final year nursing students to opt in to undertake paid clinical placements while the emergency standard is in place
+- enable final year nursing students to opt in to undertake paid clinical placements while the emergency standard is in place.

 - give education institutions and their practice learning partners more flexibility to ensure students get appropriate support and supervision.

-Normal education should continue where it's possible to do so.
+In all aspects, normal education should continue where it's possible to do so.

 Information for students and educators